 Sounding a little beyond your personal ambition?
 Are you looking for a more recreational atmosphere, where you might choose to learn about a selected topic now and then?
 As the industry recognizes the growing consumer interest in a deeper understanding of wine, some wine-focused restaurants and boutique retail shops are offering their own classes and educational events.
 One example can be found at the Philadelphia-based wine, beer and tapas bar Tria.
 With three locations downtown as well as a separate “classroom” location, Tria’s staff hosts educational seminars often focused on a different varietal each week, as well as periodic food-pairing classes and specialty flight tastings that you can sign up for in packages or as a one-time experience.

 Despite this plethora of available outlets, the best place to start is at your local wine shop or wine bar.
 Don’t be afraid to ask questions.
 I guarantee you that most wine industry employees live for those moments when they can “nerd out” over their passion for vino with a customer who is genuinely interested in the subject.
 People get into the business because they love to drink, learn about, and talk about wine—they’re sure not in it for the money, I can tell you that much—and I think you may be surprised at the enthusiasm and aptitude that may be sitting right there at the corner store.

-Caroline Jackson is the Assistant Winemaker at Blair Vineyards in Eastern Pennsylvania.
-She has a degree in English and a background in wine retail.
+Caroline Jackson now works for Chehalem Winery in Oregon’s Willamette Valley.
+She has a degree in English and a background in East Coast wine sales and winemaking.
 Visit her blog, Sips and Sounds, which pairs daily music selections with a wine or craft beer.